 Terrorist threat worldwide

 Kidnapping: Kidnapping is a serious and ongoing threat.
-Due to the high number of incidents, Afghanistan is a global kidnapping hotspot.
-Westerners, including Australians, have been kidnapped in recent years.
+Afghanistan is a global kidnapping hotspot due to the high number of recorded incidents.
+Westerners, including several Australians, have been kidnapped in recent years.

 We continue to see reports terrorists and criminal groups are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.
 Journalists and those working for NGOs and foreign companies are kidnap targets.
-Foreign aid workers and journalists have been kidnapped and killed.
+Foreign aid workers, employees of foreign companies and journalists have been kidnapped and killed.

 The Australian Government does not make payments or concessions to kidnappers.
 Ransom payments to kidnappers, many of whom are linked to terrorist groups, are known to have funded later terrorist attacks.
 Ransom payments to terrorist groups are likely to breach Australian anti-terrorism financing laws.